pravega/pravega/documentation/src/docs/recovery-procedures/table-segment-recovery.md

 2) Go to the Tier-2 directory having the Segment chunks.
 Usually the root of this directory is `/mnt/tier-2`.
 And many Table Segment Chunks can be found under `/mnt/tier2/_system/_tables`.

-3) Copy over the main Table Segment Chunks to a directory of your choice.
+3) Copy over the main Table Segment Chunks to a directory of your choice as described below:

     Here is an example of a listing of the said directory.